kostrin/Pillage/README.md

 Note: This script calls many pentesting programs from the command-line and runs them asynchronously.
 For the program to work successfully, the applications must be installed separately.
 I typically run this script from Kali-Linux in a VM because these programs come natively with Kali.

+# Bombard
+Bombard is a single file pillage with most of the functionality of Pillage.
+However, the script omits the port scan to speed up scan time.
+This allows the attacker to customize what services they would like to test.

 # Usage
 python Pillage.py hosts.txt
+python Bombard.py hosts.txt